ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 layout: learningpathall
 ---

-With the infrastructure setup to build and test the Matrix library, it's now time to actually code the library.
+With the infrastructure set up to build and test the Matrix library, you can now code the library.

 In this section, you will add the core functionality of the library as well as unit tests to ensure functional correctness.